ArtechStark/picture_style_transfer/README.md

 Using a GPU is highly recommended due to the huge speedup.

 ## Pretrained network
-Pretrained network is [VGG19](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat).
+Pretrained network is [VGG19](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat) or [VGG19](https://pan.baidu.com/s/10Q9xc3c9y7QOqF-QM4Xi4A) (Baidu net disk link).
 Before you run the code, please download it into the top level of this repository